pathway-labs/chat-realtime-sharepoint-gdrive/README.md

 ## Why Pathway?

 Pathway is a data processing framework allowing easy building of advanced data processing pipelines.
-Among others, it offers [Pathway Vector Store](https://pathway.com/developers/user-guide/llm-xpack/vectorstore_pipeline/), a document indexing solution that is always up to date without the need for traditional ETL pipelines, which are needed in regular VectorDBs.
+Among others, it offers [Pathway Document Store](https://pathway.com/developers/user-guide/llm-xpack/docs-indexing/), a document indexing solution that is always up to date without the need for traditional ETL pipelines, which are needed in regular VectorDBs.
 It can monitor several data sources (files, S3 folders, cloud storage) and provide the latest information to your LLM application.

 This means you do not need to worry about:
 - Checking files to see if there are any changes